 Alinger: Sure, but I wouldn’t go strictly with the mindset of coming back with collectibles.
 To be honest, many places that once had collectibles no longer do because other fans have gone out and found them.
 But I still recommend it for the experience of seeing these locations to understand a bit about why they shot a movie at that location.
 I’ve always really enjoyed that experience.
 A lot of people do.

 (Don’t miss the other episodes of “Mark Hamill’s Pop Culture Quest,” streaming on ComicCon HQ.
 Read more about Brandon’s experience in Tunisia on the Prop Store blog: here, here, and here.
-Brandon Alinger’s company Prop Store will have a movie-memorabilia display at Comic-Con International: San Diego, which takes place from July 19-23, 2017, at San Diego Convention Center.
-You can also pick up Alinger’s books, Star Wars Costumes, and Star Wars Art: Ralph McQuarrie, as well as other Lucasfilm behind-the-scenes books like “The Making of ‘Star Wars’,” “The Making of ‘The Empire Strikes Back’,” and “The Making of ‘Return of the Jedi’.”)
+You can also pick up Alinger’s books, Star Wars Costumes, and Star Wars Art: Ralph McQuarrie, as well as other Lucasfilm behind-the-scenes books like “The Making of ‘Star Wars’,” “The Making of ‘The Empire Strikes Back’,” and “The Making of ‘Return of the Jedi’.”
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)